ADHD in Children: Symptoms, Evaluations, Treatments

 Stimulant medication might be the most recommended treatment for ADHD, but it certainly isn’t the only option for parents to consider.

-Non-Stimulant Medications for Children with ADHD
+Non-Stimulant Medications for ADHD

 Non-stimulant medications are a viable alternative for children who can’t tolerate or don’t experience the desired effects of stimulant medications.
 These medications do target neurotransmitters, but not dopamine specifically, like the stimulants do.
 While non-stimulants don’t carry the same side-effect risks as stimulants, they do have their own possible side effects.